JRMeyer/jphones/README.md

 Phoneme Set
 ------------------------------------

-The phoneme set is very naive, but for ASR it should suffice.
+The phoneme set is very naive, but for ASR built on phonetic decision trees it should suffice.
 The phonemes are a one-to-one correlate of the [Romaji Hepburn set](https://en.wikipedia.org/wiki/Hepburn_romanization).